BGI-Qingdao/SpaGRN/docs/source/index.rst

 ========================================================
 .. rubric:: a comprehensive tool to infer TF-centred, spatial gene regulatory networks for the spatially resolved transcriptomic data.

-**4D-BioReconX** is a scalable and versatile framework designed to infer TF-centred, spatial gene regulatory networks for the spatially resolved transcriptomic data.\
+**SpaGRN** is a scalable and versatile framework designed to infer TF-centred, spatial gene regulatory networks for the spatially resolved transcriptomic data.\
 It runs based on spatial transcriptomics data, such as Stereo-seq (spatial enhanced resolution omics sequencing) data. \
 Notably, we are still working on the improvement of performance and calculation efficiency.